Apoorva-lokhande/DevSecOps-Internship/docs/software-composition-analysis.md

     ~/dependency-check/bin/dependency-check.sh --scan ~/app --out ~/report/dependency-check-report --format JSON --prettyPrint

-## SCA Pipeline
+### SCA Pipeline

 ***NOTE***: While adding the script to the pipeline I got an error:
 ![image](pictures/error2.png)

-It was an DNS error, I went ahead and resolved it by initialising the following command in the `<jenkins-home-dir>`:
+It was a DNS error, I went ahead and resolved it by initialising the following command in the `<jenkins-home-dir>`:

     sudo dhclient enp0s3